Britain's best known dessert cherry

 Britain's best known dessert cherry that reliably produces firm, dark red fleshed, good sized fruits with the sweetest flavour.
 The crop can be harvested from mid July to August.
-A Canadian bred variety, Cherry 'Stella' makes a productive and attractive tree both in flower, covered with white blossom, or when laden with fruit.
+A Canadian bred variety, Cherry 'Stella' makes a productive and attractive tree both in flower or when laden with fruit.
+Dwarfing rootstocks make superb patio trees or a fine focal point in a mixed border.

 Estimated time to cropping once planted: 2 years.